Blog

 Some of these include:

-• Ask everyone who joins to fill in a short questionnaire about who they are and why they want to join the community.
+• Ask everyone who joins to fill in a short questionnaire about themselves and why they want to join the community.

 • Ask them to provide links to their LinkedIn or other social media accounts.
 This will let you verify their identity and reject potential spammers.